uspki/policies/certificate-policy.md

 #### 7.1.6.1.
 Reserved Certificate Policy Identifiers
 This section describes the content requirements for the Root CA, Subordinate CA, and Subscriber Certificates, as they relate to the identification of Certificate Policy.

 The following Certificate Policy identifiers are registered under the CAB Forum and reserved for use.
-These Certificate Policy Identifiers are a **required** means of asserting compliance with this Policy as follows:
+These Certificate Policy Identifiers are a **required** means of asserting compliance with the CAB Forum Baseline Requirements as follows:

 - Domain Validated:
   - {joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) baseline-requirements(2) domain-validated(1)} (2.23.140.1.2.1),
   - if the Certificate complies with these Requirements but lacks Subject Identity Information that is verified in accordance with Section 3.2.2.1 or Section 3.2.3.

 If the Certificate asserts	the	policy identifier	of 2.23.140.1.2.1, then it SHALL NOT	include	organizationName,	givenName, surname, streetAddress, localityName, stateOrProvinceName, or postalCode in the Subject field.

 - Organization Validated:
   - {joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) baseline-requirements(2) organization-validated(2)} (2.23.140.1.2.2),